 Faculty: Stevenson Carlebach

-What can you do when you encounter resistance in a negotiation?
+What to do when you encounter resistance?

 Have you ever experienced resistance when …